Employer's Guide Workplace Privacy Employer's Guide Workplace Privacy

 • Employer's confidential and proprietary information

 The Guide discusses privacy law throughout the United States and offers strategies for managing privacy issues.
-There are numerous, updated state law charts, including charts on alcohol and drug testing, monitoring electronic communications, background checks, and more.
-The Guide includes revised employer checklists for medical and psychological testing, skills testing, criminal history checks, credit investigations, medical records privacy, and many other topics.
-There are over a dozen sample policies, including smoking, personal appearance, interpersonal relationships, workplace searches, and more.
-This 7th Edition of the Employer's Guide to Workplace Privacy includes sections on current, topical issues, including:
+There are numerous updated state law summaries, including gun laws, drug and alcohol testing, breastfeeding at work, cell phone usage, same-sex marriage, and other topics.
+The Guide includes easily reproducible employer checklists for medical and psychological testing, skills testing, criminal history checks, credit investigations, medical records privacy, and many other topics.
+There are more than a dozen sample policies, including smoking, personal appearance, interpersonal relationships, workplace searches, and more.

 Login | Learn More | View Demo